The Advantage of Having Your Own Technical Analysis of the Market.

 You’ll see in the lower panel section that I’ve overlapped studies.
 This gives me a better visual depiction of the degree of correlation or symmetry between indicators.
 What I like about this setup is that the combination of indicators make market personality changes very visible and keeps you from getting stuck in a trade too long, way passed the best exit point.
 Entry points also show up earlier.

-Bollinger Bands – In the early 1980s, John Bollinger created his signature technical trading tool, which has become one of the most popular tools in the world of technical analysis.
-These are enveloping bands, and I use them + or – 2 Standard Deviations away from a 20 period Exponential Moving Average.
-Based on the Closing price of each bar, over 95% of activity will be confined within the bands using 2 Standard Deviations; so, any move outside the bands signifies an abnormal behavior pattern and could signal a change in direction.
+Bollinger Bands – In the early 1980’s John Bollinger created his signature technical trading tool, which has become one of the most popular tools in the world of technical analysis.
+It is made up of enveloping bands around a 20 period Exponential Moving Average, two Standard Deviations away.
+Based on the Closing price of each bar, over 95% of activity will be confined within the bands; so, any move outside the bands signifies an abnormal behavior pattern and could signal a change in direction.
+Other variations can be used, but this construction is the most popular.

-The width of the bands show the price volatility inherent in the underlying security – widening bands relate to higher volatility and narrowing bands to lower volatility.
-Also, as the price of the underlying approaches the upper band, the more “overbought” the security becomes, and, conversely, as the price approaches the lower band, the more “oversold” the security becomes.
-Look for the Upper Band as the thick red line, the Lower Band the thick purple line, and the Exponential Moving Average as the thin red line in the middle.
+The width of the bands shows the price volatility inherent in the underlying security – widening bands relate to higher volatility and narrowing bands to lower volatility.
+Also, as the price of the underlying approaches the upper band, the more overbought the security becomes, and, conversely, as the price approaches the lower band, the more oversold the security becomes.
+In the chart above, look for the Upper Band as the thick red line, the Lower Band the thick purple line, and the Exponential Moving Average as the thin red line in the middle of the bands.

 Keltner Channels – Very much like Bollinger Bands in their application, Keltner Channels are also a measure of volatility with decision points being made at the upper and lower channels, highlighting overbought and oversold conditions.
-However, I have them on my chart to gauge the difference between the two studies.
-Keltner Channels use the Average True Range metric to determine the width of the channel, as opposed to Standard Deviation with Bollinger Bands, so the difference becomes significant.
-This time using the 20 period Simple Moving Average, based on the Closing price of each bar, to calculate the distance between the channels and the Average True Range, gives you a more distinctive difference between the two indicators.
-The Bollinger Bands, using the Exponential Moving Average, will tend to lead the relationship.
+I have them on my chart together to gauge the difference between the two studies, because Keltner Channels use the Average True Range metric to determine the width of the two channels, as opposed to Standard Deviation with Bollinger Bands, so the difference becomes significant.
+Similarly, the Keltner Channels use the 20 period Exponential Moving Average, based on the Closing price of each bar, to calculate the distance between the channels, but this time based on the Average True Range.
+This difference between the indicators gives you the distinctive difference that the comparison provides.

-My purpose is to see when volatility hits a critical low point, when the Bollinger Bands go inside the Keltner Channel, which signals a period of consolidation leading to a significant breakout when volatility is regained.
+My purpose is to see when volatility hits a critical low point.
+When the Bollinger Bands go inside the Keltner Channels, it signals a period of consolidation leading to a significant breakout when volatility is regained.

 Overbought (Resistance) – 80